How effective is it.

 How does it work.

-A small patch is stuck on the skin and releases two hormones, estrogen and
+A small patch is stuck on the skin and releases two hormones, oestrogen and progestogen.

 What are the advantages.

-You don’t have to think about it every day.
+- You do not have to think about it every day.

 What are the disadvantages.